 The Keyboard, no matter what novel technological advancement you talk about, is still the primary and most central peripheral to the human-computer interaction.
 The finer the keyboard, the better your interaction with the machine.

 Seeing this, to ensure an ultimate interaction where one can not even afford a wobbly performance i.e. a keyboard with some trembling keys, the situation gets even worse when, haplessly, a key fell off your keyboard!

-Yes, it’s the most disgusting thing ever and, if, in such a scenario, you know how to fix a key back that fells off the laptop keyboard, it’s not any less than a big feat at the moment.
+Yes, it’s the most disgusting thing ever and, if in such a scenario, you know how to fix a key that fell off a laptop keyboard, it’s not any less than a big feat at the moment.

 This article is just a guide regarding fixing back a loose or fallen laptop’s keyboard key.
 I’ll show you everything ranging from the key’s dissection, to what bizarre (button fell off) scenarios you can encounter, and ultimately to how can you fix it back (if it is not broken).